What Does AutoFill Do in Excel VBA?

 We have seen autofill in worksheet where the cells are automatically filled based on the values in the previous cells above it, we can use VBA so that excel does the task for us, to do this we use the Selection.Autofill method and we provide the destination i.e. up to which cells the values needs to be filled.

 The best use of VBA autofill comes when we need to fill the formula of the first cell to the cell of the column.
-We usually apply the formula in the first cell either we copy & paste to the last cell or we just auto fill by double click on the little arrow key.
+We usually apply the formula in the first cell either we copy & paste to the last cell or us just auto-fill by double click on the little arrow key.
 Another best example of using autofill in excel is when we need to insert serial numbers.
 We usually type the first three numbers then we drag down till the required last cell.

 In VBA too we can perform the task of AutoFill method.
 In this article, we will show you how we can use the autofill method and ways to write the code.
 Now we will see how we can use this tool in VBA coding.